ucsf-web-services/ucsf_8_pa/docroot/modules/contrib/socialfeed/README.md

 - Install as usual, see https://www.drupal.org/node/1897420 for further information.

-- Now, in your modules/ directory download the Social Feed module
+- Now, in your modules/ directory download the Socialfeed module

-- Enable the Social Feed module.
+- Enable the Socialfeed module.

 - Ensure composer dependencies for the module are installed